About

 Section 4.

-No salaries shall be paid to members of the Board of Directors, except for the President and Chief Executive Officer.
+No renumeration shall be paid to members of the Board of Directors, except for the President and Chief Executive Officer.

 Section 5.